-The International Life Saving Association (ILS) is the world governing body for the sport of Lifesaving.
+The International Life Saving Association (ILS) is the world governing body for the sport of lifesaving.
 The main goal for ILS would be to grow the sport worldwide, but it does not involve only lifesaving on a competitive level.
-Working very closely with international bodies, ILS are constantly developing an exchange of expertise and information on drowning prevention, lifesaving information and the best lifesaving practices.
+Working very closely with international bodies, ILS is constantly developing an exchange of expertise and information on drowning prevention, lifesaving information and the best lifesaving practices.
 This cooperation also extends to partners, governments, NGOs and sponsors of competitive events or congresses.
-ILS have further given authority to regional responsibilities for Africa, the Americas, Asia-Pacific and Europe.
+ILS gives authority to regional responsibilities for Africa, the Americas, Asia-Pacific, and Europe.
 Further responsibilities have also been divided into four Commissions managed by established committees.
-These Commissions are: Drowning, Prevention, Rescue, Lifesaving Sport and Business.
-The governing body is a unique federation for sport overseeing the management of regional and international competitions, while at the same time developing and educating organizations worldwide on lifesaving.
+These Commissions are Drowning, Prevention, Rescue, Lifesaving Sport, and Business.

-Although for ILS it mainly centers on oceanic safety and aquatic rescue, the act of lifesaving will also involve ice rescue, flood and river rescue.
-During a competition, participants are tested on fitness, endurance, skills, speed and teamwork.
-Surf Lifesavers specialize in oceanic environments and is generally performed voluntarily by members of the public, while lifeguards are employed to professionally perform activities.
-Competitions are not only outdoor oceanic events, but are often also performed in indoor swimming pools.
+Although for ILS it centers on oceanic safety and aquatic rescue, the act of lifesaving will also involve ice rescue, flood, and river rescue.
+During a competition, participants are tested on fitness, endurance, skills, speed, and teamwork.
+Surf Lifesavers specialize in oceanic environments and is performed voluntarily by members of the public, while lifeguards are employed to professionally perform activities.
+Competitions are not only outdoor oceanic events but are often also performed in indoor swimming pools.
 Lifesaving is one of the few sports that also has a humanitarian purpose.